palantir/tslint/README.md

 * `indent` enforces indentation with tabs or spaces.
 Rule options (one is required):
     * `"tabs"` enforces consistent tabs.
     * `"spaces"` enforces consistent spaces.
-* `interface-name` enforces the rule that interface names must begin with a capital 'I'
 * `interface-name` enforces consistent internace name.
 Rule options:
     * `"always-prefix"` enforces interface names must have an 'I' prefix
     * `"never-prefix"` enforces interface name must not have an 'I' prefix